SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Public Data Products

 We include an uncertainty for each sky-SB measurement using Table \ref{tab:error}.
 The error is calculated as following:

 where $\sigma_{\text{sky}}$ is the total sky-SB error in units of electrons or electrons per second, $\sigma_{\text{add}}$ is the additive error in units of electrons or electrons per second, $\sigma_{\text{mult}}$ is the multiplicative error in units of percent, and $\skyim$ is the measured sky-SB in units of electrons or electrons per second.
-This error is converted to MJy/sr using the methods described in Appendix \ref{app:converting_to_flux_units}.
+The sky-SB error is also presented in units of \MJysr.

-Every sky-SB measurement has a corresponding flag that designates images with too many bad sub-regions, too high of a sky-SB rms, images marked during the manual inspections, located within galactic plane, located close to the Earth's limb, located at high Sun Altitude's, contains a large common object, or has too many pixels affected by persistence.
+Every sky-SB measurement has a corresponding flag that designates images with too many bad sub-regions, too high of a sky-SB rms, images marked during the manual inspections, located within galactic plane, located close to the Earth's limb, located at high Sun altitude's, contains a large common object, or has too many pixels affected by persistence.
 We refer to corresponding documentation on the public files for more information.